magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/odbc.md

 means that the device name is a result of concatenating two strings: *ODBC* and the value of database column *entity_id*.

 ### Subsections "attributes" and "timeseries"
-These **optional** subsections provide information on which database columns are to be treated as attributes, which ones as time series keys, and what pre-processing tasks should be done before sending data to the ThingsBoard server.
+These **optional** subsections provide information on which database columns are to be treated as attributes, which ones as time series keys, and what pre-processing tasks should be done before sending data to the IoT Hub server.

 The connector supports several configuration modes for these subsections: